 Further advice for retail:

 There are a range of resources from London Growth Hub to help SME organisations during this period:

 Free 1:1 Support – available for ERD eligible SME’s.
 Appointments can be booked here

-The country is now in a national lockdown which means hospitality venues, such as bars, pubs, cafes and restaurants must remain closed except for takeaway, delivery and click and collect.
-This includes restaurants and bars within hotels or member’s clubs.
+National restrictions are in place which means hospitality venues, such as bars, pubs, cafes and restaurants must remain closed except for takeaway, delivery and click and collect.
 More information is available here.
 Please note that licensed premises are no longer permitted to sell open alcohol for takeaway during this lockdown.

 Food businesses that want to move to a takeaway service need to let Westminster City Council know if they haven’t already done so – see the Licensing and Food Guidance section here for more information.

 Advice from HospitalityNet is available here and you can sign up to regular bulletins to keep-up-date as more information about reopening comes through.

 Westminster City Council advice for supporting hospitality during the winter including information on umbrellas, heaters and pavement licensing for when restrictions are lifted here

 Information on adapting restaurants to food businesses for takeaway and food delivery from FSA here

 FSA guidance for food businesses – The Food Standards Agency has collated guidance for food businesses operating during the coronavirus.
 Advice is available to help employers, employees and the self-employed understand how to work safely in the food sector.
 The FSA’s website provides information for food manufacturers, restaurants and takeaways.
 The link to guidance can be found here.
 If you are seeking to convert your business to a takeaway service please view current guidance here